 To complete your application for a new Research and Collection Permit, or to renew an expired permit, visit the Parks Canada Research and Collection Permit System and fill out the application form.
-Applications are due either on March 15 or October 15, depending on the period you wish to conduct your research (see Deadlines and New Intake Periods above).
+Applications are due either on February 15 or September 15, depending on the period you wish to conduct your research (see Deadlines and New Intake Periods above).
 If your research project extends outside the boundaries of a national park, there will be permit requirements from other agencies.
-Please contact the appropriate Research Coordinator/s if you are unsure of what other permits you may need (see Appendix A).
+Please contact the appropriate Research Coordinator/s if you are unsure of what other permits you may need (see List of Research Coordinators).